-Chiropractic is a health care profession that is focused on neuromusculoskeletal health.
-Chiropractors have a specialized approach to the examination, diagnosis and treatment, based on best available research and clinical evidence with particular emphasis on the relationship between the spine and the nervous system.
+Chiropractic is a health care profession that is focussed on neuromusculoskeletal health, that is, the joints and muscles, and the nervous system that controls them.
+Chiropractors have a specilaized approach to the examination, diagnosis and treatment of pain in these areas, with focus on back and neck pain and their related problems, based on best available research and clinical evidence with particular emphasis on the relationship between the spine and the nervous system.

-Effectiveness, often allowing patients avoid drugs and/or surgery, and their potential side effects, and patient satisfaction, are two of the main factors that have allowed this complimentary health care profession to flourish and spread around the world, to become one of the world's largest health care professions.
+Effectiveness, often allowing patients avoid drugs and/or surgery, and their potential side effects, and patient satisfaction, are two of the main factors that have prompted this health care profession to flourish and spread around the world, to become the world's third largest professional-degree health care discipline.

-Chiropractors undergo a lengthy and rigorous course of training which is equivalent in duration and analogous in scope to basic medical or dental programs, but with an emphasis on the musculoskeletal system and biomechanics - the application of physics principles to human movement.
-These courses are internationally accredited, and the chiropractic degree is recognized by registration bodies in many countries in all world regions.
+Chiropractors undergo a lengthy and rigourous course of training which is equivalent in duration and analogous in scope to basic medical or dental programmes, but with an emphasis on the musculoskeletal system and biomechanics - the application of physics principles to human movement.
+These courses are internationally accreditted, and the chiropractic degree is recognized by registration bodies in many countries in all world regions.

 Chiropractic care is suitable for all age groups.
 Safety and effectiveness has been demonstrated in patients from infants to the elderly.